 The newly-refurbished building was inaugurated on 15 May 1996 by President Jacques Chirac.

 Between 2014 and 2017, the listed reading room and particularly its Art Déco features were restored to their initial splendour, while the Kids Library was doubled in size and modernised under the patronage of Sir Quentin Blake, and the adults’ library hub turned in a convenient study space with facilitated access to collections.

 A more intimate Ciné Lumière II was created from scratch in 2018, to offer alternative content to cinephiles, and the elegant reception rooms were fully revamped on the same occasion.

 In the foyer, a friendly café welcomes the visitors.

 Over the course of its hundred-year history, the Institut has welcomed a variety of distinguished visitors.
 They include: Jean-Louis Barrault, Madeleine Renaud, Jean Renoir, Abel Gance, Darius Milhaud, André Maurois, Jacques Lacan and Willy Ronis.
 General de Gaulle, who with the Free French Forces used part of the Institut as a base during WW2, made a return visit in 1960.

-Next step, the marble entrance hall will be transformed into a warm and elegant environment, without compromising on the highest sanitary requirements – through a focus on tech facilities and improved accessibility.
-Marking the dual identity of the Institut, always on striving for modernity but respectful of the unique history it’s been endowed with – the building’s distinctive red-brick exterior is decorated with columns incised with delicate lattice work brickwork and beige ceramic plaques.
-They depict the graces of Minerva, the goddess of intelligence: (wisdom, knowledge, courage and peace, symbolized by an owl, asp, cockerel and olive branch).
+In 2021, the foyer, its marble entrance hall was transformed into a warm and elegant environment, through a focus on tech facilities and improved accessibility.
+Marking the dual identity of the Institut, always striving for modernity but respectful of the unique history it’s been endowed with.
+In this respect, one would notice the building’s distinctive red-brick exterior decorated with columns incised with delicate lattice work brickwork and beige ceramic plaques.
+They depict the graces of Minerva, the goddess of intelligence: (wisdom, knowledge, courage and peace, symbolised by an owl, asp, cockerel and olive branch).